By Jason B.

 My first impression was wow, the lenses and frames are really large.
 However, they have grown on me.
 The large field of vision is great, I don’t feel like I am wearing glasses when I have them on.
 They are fairly comfortable.
 I received a small size and it fits snugly, but not too tight.
 I could not find any sizing information on the adidas website to choose between the large and small frame sizes.
 The nose piece and traction grip on the arms of the glasses seem to hold them in place well and are comfortable.
 The mirrored lens does a nice job of blocking out glare and bright sunlight.

 I generally consider the following criteria when reviewing sunglasses – comfort, durability, and protection.
 I will be using the glasses for running and hiking here in the southern US, and potentially a trip up to Southeast Alaska to play in the mountains.
-This concludes my initial review.
-Please check back in about a month for my update.
+This concludes my initial thoughts.